jkeithry/RL_Stock_Trading/README.md

 ## Setup:

-Please See our final report: Final Report - CPS824 Group 8.pdf
+Please See our final report: Final Report - CPS824 Group 8.pdf and code/main.py.

 To setup up environment follow the steps below: